falconnor4/COMP-1510-MUD/README.md

 ## Overview

 Paradox v(-1.0) is a terminal-based 3D dungeon crawler implemented in Python using the `curses` library.
-The game features a raycasting engine, based on classic games such as Wolfenstein 3D / Doom 1993.
+The game utilizes a raycasting engine, based on classic games such as Wolfenstein 3D / Doom 1993.
 Rendering a pseudo-3D first-person perspective within a terminal window.

 ## Features

 *   **3D Raycasting Engine:** Experience a 3d game...
 In your terminal!
 *   **Procedurally Generated Dungeons:** Explore unique and challenging levels every playthrough.
-*   **Enemies and Combat:** Battle various enemies using your ranged attacks.
+*   **Enemies and Combat:** Battle various enemies using your ranged spells.
-*   **Debug Console:** Use the integrated debug console for testing and development (you can toggle it with `;`).
-No it doesn't work properly.
+*   **Debug Console:** Use the integrated debug console for testing and development (you can toggle it with `;`). (it doesn't currently work properly.)

 ## How to Play